MrKinau/FishingBot/README.md

 * 1.14.1

 ### Contribution
 You are free to create a fork or a pull request to participate.
-You also can open new issues (I will answer them as soon as possible)
+You also can report bugs or request a new feature in the [issues](https://github.com/MrKinau/FishingBot/issues) tab (I will answer them as soon as possible)

 ### Credits
 Thanks to [Torchbot](https://github.com/woder/TorchBot) for a code base.
 I've just stolen the half project lol.